 But it seems unfair to forget just how fast the striker set hearts racing during his early career thanks to his exhilarating alchemy of blistering pace, deadly finishing and the fearlessness of youth.

-While he scored over 200 goals at club level, the one Owen strike which stands out in everybody’s mind came in an England shirt, aged just 18, as he ripped apart a typically cagey Argentinian defence to score one of the most spectacular goals in the history of the Three Lions.
+While he scored over 200 goals at club level, the one Owen strike which stands out in everybody’s mind came in an England shirt, aged just 18, as he ripped apart a typically cagey Argentinian defence to score one of the Three Lions’ most spectacular goals.

 The goal summed up the meteoric rise of the diminutive hitman, whose first memories of watching England came only eight years previous to his goal against La Albiceleste.

-“I would have been 10-years-old at the time and I remember the World Cup coming up and the usual hype around it, but it was only when the games started and everyone in England almost ground to a halt as the team started to make progress in the competition that I realised what international football was all about,” he told Planet Football.
+“I would have been 10 years old at the time and I remember the World Cup coming up and the usual hype around it,” he says, “but it was only when the games started and everyone in England almost ground to a halt that I realised what international football was all about.